bonanob/team_distribution/README.md

 # Project 2: Basketball Stats Tool

-The app creates structures to store and organize a team of Basketball players into distributed teams.
-It will balance the teams by the total number of players, and also generate some statistics for a given team.
-Player data is imported from `constants.py` and is build into a structure of nested arrays.
+The app creates structures to store and organize a team of basketball players into teams.
+It will balance the teams by the total number of players and generate some statistics for a given team.
+Player data is imported from constants.py and is built into a structure of nested arrays.

 **How to run the project locally:**